sylvadon5/sylvadon5.github.io/README.md

-# Statistical Reasoning Course Projects
+# Statistical Reasoning Course Projects - Emmanuel Thompson

 ## Sampling
 **Objective(s):** Students will be able to use MS Excel to obtain simple random samples from a large population.